paulhhowells/magic-lantern/README.md

 * port Drupal 7 module to Drupal 8

 * debug
-    * touch play pause control
-    * iphone retina ui graphics have stopped displaying
+    * iphone retina ui footer graphics

 * touch feedback
     * signal on touch start, perhaps followed by a fadeout and shape change